Replacing a data source

-In the source view of the expanded data panel, locate the node that represents the data source you want to replace and click on it.
+In the data canvas, locate the node that represents the data source you want to replace and click on it.

-Details about the selected node are shown in the bottom left part of the source view.
+Details about the selected node are shown in the bottom left part of the data canvas.

-- Locate the 'Loaded data' step and click on the arrow button, .
+- Locate the 'Loaded data' step and click Replace data source .

-- Choose the new data and close all dialogs.
+- Choose the new data and close all dialogs and flyouts.